fraunhoferhhi/Self-Organizing-Gaussians/README.md

 This repository is a fork of the official authors implementation associated with the paper "3D Gaussian Splatting for Real-Time Radiance Field Rendering".

-The code for "Compact 3D Scene Representation via Self-Organizing Gaussian Grids" contains two parts: the sorting algorithm, PLAS, available under the Apache License at [fraunhoferhhi/PLAS](https://github.com/fraunhoferhhi/PLAS).
+The code for "Compact 3D Scene Representation via Self-Organizing Gaussian Grids" consists of multiple parts.
+The multi-dimensional sorting algorithm, PLAS, is available under the Apache License at [fraunhoferhhi/PLAS](https://github.com/fraunhoferhhi/PLAS).

 The integration of the sorting, the smoothness regularization and the compression code for training 3D scenes with the extended 3D Gaussian Splatting will become available in this repository.